antongolub/abstractest/README.md

 | [abstractest](./packages/cli) | CLI for abstractest | [![npm (scoped)](https://img.shields.io/npm/v/abstractest)](https://www.npmjs.com/package/abstractest) |

 ## Implementation notes
 * Does not provide whole module mocking by design.
-It's recommended to use some kind of di/ioc for this purpose.
+It's recommended to use some kind of DI/IoC for this purpose.
 * Enforces ESM usage.
-Declare explicit file extensions (`.cjs`, '.mjs', '.mts', etc) to get necessary module context or initialize the legacy CommonJS API in place.
+Declare explicit file extensions (`.cjs`, `.mjs`, `.mts`, etc) to get necessary module context or initialize the legacy CommonJS API in place.

 ## License
 [MIT](./LICENSE)